NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-12/interweaver2018-12-10.md

           - [ ] add real one to myNodeKeys
           - [ ] add blockchain data to nodes
           - [ ] Hunt down all instances of the fake node key in myDraftEdgeProposalKeys and replace with the real one.
-        - [ ] Figure out how to interface with the IPFS API and actually accomplish that, getting back the IPFS hash.

       - [ ] My Edge Proposals
         - [ ] Create an app mode for myedgeproposals
         - [ ] Create a test EdgeProposal or two.